All people in Tyrol can have a free antigen test to check their current coronavirus status. The minimum age for children is 6 years.

 How much does the test cost?

-The antigen tests in screening centres, at docotors' practices and in pharamcies are free of charge.
+The antigen tests in screening centres, at docotors' practices and in pharamcies are free of charge for people with Austrian health insurance.
 Please check the lists of participating doctors and pharmacies first.

 Why is Tyrol offering free antigen tests?